gfhd0054/XD_hifi_proto/UserTest.md

 3. **Task3** : Watch the replay video [2020.
 06. 07 DRX vs DWG set1].

 ### Instructions
-1. **Task1** : Make your own new “private room” to watch league matches with your friends.
-After making room, invite your friends to come in.
+This prototype allows some level of users' freedom, but some features are not supported than shown in the screen.
+You may do what you want to do freely, but don't forget there is some only-visual elements.
+If stuck with some buggy situation or find a critical error, ask to facilitator anytime.
+If you stuck during the tasks, some detailed instructions for each tasks are here, so feel free to see it.
+1. **Task1** : You can host your own new private room for watching match by "Create room" button on "Private room" menu.
+Invite your friend by clicking the icon on the right-upper corner of chatting slot.
-2. **Task2** : Go to watch official streaming.
-While watching, enjoy pop-up quiz.
+2. **Task2** : Menu "Public Broadcast" direct you to official streaming.
+Calm and enjoy the streaming.
+Popup window would come out during the streaming, so participate to it.
 3. **Task3** : There is list of the replay videos in the main page.
+Find DRX vs DWG set 1, which was held in 2020.06.07.
-Go to watch replay video of DRX vs DWG set 1 in 2020.06.07 There is timestamp for you to enjoy more.
+Go and watch it.
+There are timestamps for you to enjoy more.

+### Recording strategy
+We decided to utilize the screen/voice recording of online session tools.
+Make sure we had a consent for this recording.
+- Facilitator () : Focus on the comfort of user and smooth test flow.
+Also don't forget the formality of test.
+- Observer1 () : Carefully observe the user's screen and get the noticeable points.
+After tasks, ask them directly or deliver them to facilitator.
+- Observer2 & Tech person () : Carefully observe the user's behavior.
+Discover some defects of this system, in the scope of both technical or user-friendly.
+- Recorder () : Record the whole screen, memo the interviews and usability issues during the test.

 ### :clipboard: Questionnaires, Interview questions
 1. User Information